Languages of Asia: Siberian families

 Besides the Altaic families already mentioned (of which Tungusic is today a minor family of Siberia), there are a number of small language families and isolates spoken across northern Asia.
 These include the Uralic languages of western Siberia (better known for Hungarian and Finnish in Europe), the Yeniseian languages (linked to Turkic and to the Athabaskan languages of North America), Yukaghir, Nivkh of Sakhalin, Ainu of northern Japan, Chukotko-Kamchatkan in easternmost Siberia, and—just barely—Eskimo–Aleut.
 Some linguists have noted that the Koreanic languages share more similarities with the Paleosiberian languages than with the Altaic languages.
 The extinct Rouran language of Mongolia is unclassified, and does not show genetic relationships with any other known language family.

 Caucasian families

 Three small families are spoken in the Caucasus: Kartvelian languages, such as Georgian; Northeast Caucasian (Dagestanian languages), such as Chechen; and Northwest Caucasian, such as Circassian.
 The latter two may be related to each other.
 The extinct Hurro-Urartian languages may be related as well.

 Small families of Asia

-Although dominated by major languages and families, there are number of minor families and isolates in South Asia and Southeast Asia.
+Although dominated by major languages and families, there are a number of minor families and isolates in South Asia and Southeast Asia.
 From west to east, these include: